eing/eing.github.io/_posts/2015-10-05-STARWest-Highlights.markdown

 From <i>"The Testopsy: Dissect Your Testing"</i> by James Bach and Jon Bach,

-`Testing is never to get from Point A to Point B but to discover what was previously unknown and to notice them when they do through experimentation and exploration including questioning, modeling, observation, inference etc`
+`Testing is never to get from Point A to Point B but to discover what was previously unknown and to notice them when they do through experimentation and exploration including questioning, modeling, observation, inference etc.`

 They suggested an approach to examine if your testing is effective with a <b>Testopsy</b>.
 This is a creative twist of an autopsy (as you can expect from James & Jon Bach), where a testopsy is an autopsy of a testing session.
 Here's how it goes,